ShacharGrauman/nodejs-course/PITCHME.md

 Create 2 pages:

-- The first is a contact s page (name, email, notes)
+- The first is a contact us page (name, email, notes)
-  - When submitting, show the thank you page instead
+  - When submitting, replace html with thank you page
 - Thank you page, show name, email and notes
   - If data is missing, redirect back to contact us